nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 - **Mainstream OS**: Windows, Linux, Unix, OS-X
-- **Expense**: A single instance of expenditure containing a description, amount spent, date, and category (coming soon).
+- **Expense**: A single instance of expenditure containing a description, amount spent, date, and category.
 Expenses are subtracted from the user's **budget**.
 - **Budget**: The amount a user sets aside to spend.
 - **Budget Balance**: The amount of budget left after deducting all expenses.